DeForestt/aflat/Docs.md

 # \ud83d\udcd8 AFlat Ownership Model

-AFlat uses an explicit ownership model for managing memory and ensuring correctness in dynamic allocations.
-It is designed to strike a balance between **performance**, **safety**, and **control**, while still adhering to AFlat\u2019s philosophy of trusting the programmer.
+AFlat uses an explicit ownership model for managing dynamically allocated values.
+It balances performance, useful compiler checks, and low-level control.
+Ownership rules do not make raw addresses, unsafe casts, or foreign-function calls memory-safe.

 This model **only applies to non-value types** \u2014 i.e., user-defined classes and heap-allocated objects.
 Value types like `int`, `float`, etc., are always passed and copied by value and are excluded from ownership checks.